 - Rolled crepes will keep in the fridge for up to 3 days, although the filling may dry out slightly.
 I like to microwave for 30 seconds and eating it warm.

-- If you use a non-dairy alternative like almond or coconut milk, the dough may take slightly longer to cook and will be stickier.
-Handle with care when rolling as it tends to be more fragile.
+- If you use a non-dairy alternative like almond or coconut milk, the batter may take slightly longer to cook and will be stickier.
+Handle with care when rolling as it tends to be more fragile than if made with whole milk.